 Byron Plant explains: "Vaccination is the more commonly used term, which actually consists of a 'safe' injection of sample taken from a cow suffering from cowpox...
 Inoculation, a practice probably as old as the disease itself, is the injection of the variola virus taken from a pustule or scab of a smallpox sufferer into the superficial layers of the skin, commonly on the upper arm of the subject.
-Often inoculation was done 'arm to arm' or less effectively 'scab to arm'..."
-Inoculation oftentimes caused the patient to become infected with smallpox, and in some cases the infection turned into a severe case (Hariharan et al., 1984).
+Often inoculation was done 'arm to arm' or less effectively 'scab to arm' ... " Inoculation oftentimes caused the patient to become infected with smallpox, and in some cases the infection turned into a severe case (Hariparsad et al., 1984).
 Vaccinations began in the 18th century with the work of Edward Jenner and the smallpox vaccine (Dodshi et al., 2014)

-As the organism is ubiquitous and infection does not confer immunity, prevention is through vaccination.
-Tetanus vaccine has been available since 1923.
-Routine vaccination began in the UK in 1961.
-Vaccination is started at 2 months of age with three injections performed at monthly intervals.
-The second injection confers immunity with the third prolonging its duration.
-A booster is given before the age of 5 yr.
-Similar responses in older children and adults' Neonatal occur immunity is provided by maternal vaccination and transplacental transfer of immune- no globulin (Adelve et al., 2012).
-This may be impaired in the presence of maternal HIV infection.
-Immunity is not lifelong.
-Revaccination at 10-yr intervals is recommended in the USA.
-In the UK, two boosters spaced 10 yr apart are recommended in adulthood, so the recommend dations do not extend to vaccination beyond the third decade.
+started at 2 months of age with three injections performed at monthly intervals.
+The second injection confers immunity is provided by maternal vaccination and transplacental transfer of immu- noglobulin (Adelve et al., 2012).
+This may be impaired in the presence of HIV infection.
+Immunity is not life long. maternal Revaccination at 10-yr intervals is recommended in the USA.
+In the UK, two boosters spaced 10 yr apart are recommended in adulthood, so the recommen dations do not extend to vaccination beyond the third decade.
 In the USA, more than 70% of cases and 80% of deaths occur in those over 50 yr.
-Simil are proportions are reported in Europe.
+Simil ar proportions are reported in Europe.
 In the UK and USA, serological surveys have demonstrated an increasing proportion of patients with inadequate immunity as age increases: 49±66% of patients over 60 yr had antibody levels below the protective level Some have never been vaccinated, while others have Pearce, 1996).